Observational Scaling Laws and the Predictability of Language Model Performance: Introduction

 The starting point of our work is the observation that there now exist hundreds of open models spanning a large range of scales and capabilities.
 While we cannot directly use these models for compute scaling laws (as the training compute efficiency varies widely across model families), we might hope that there exists a more general scaling law that holds across model families.
 In particular, we hypothesize that the downstream performance of an LM is a function of a low-dimensional space of capabilities (\eg, natural language understanding, reasoning, and code generation), and that model families vary only in the efficiency by which they convert training compute to these capabilities.
 If such a relationship held, it would imply that there is a log-linear relationship from low-dimensional capabilities to downstream capabilities \emph{across} model families (which would allow us to build scaling laws that leverage all existing models), as well as a log-linear relationship between training compute and capabilities \emph{within} each model family (as in standard compute scaling) (\Cref{fig:explainer}).

-Through an analysis of existing standardized LM benchmarks (\eg, Open LLM Leaderboard \citep{open-llm-leaderboard}), we find a few such capability measures that have scaling law relationships with compute within model families ($R^2 > 0.9$) (\cref{fig:base_llm_scaling_per_model_pc_1}), and with downstream metrics across model families.
-We call such scaling relationships \emph{\obs} scaling laws as they relate simple observable quantities that we expect to scale with compute (such as standardized benchmark performance) with complex downstream quantities of interest.
+\ifneurips Through an analysis of standard LM benchmarks (\eg, Open LLM Leaderboard \citep{open-llm-leaderboard}), we find a few such capability measures that have scaling relationships with compute within model families ($R^2 > 0.9$) (\cref{fig:base_llm_scaling_per_model_pc_1}), and with downstream metrics across families.
+We call such relationships \emph{\obs} scaling laws as they predict complex downstream capabilities from simple observable quantities that we expect to scale with compute (like standardized benchmark performance) \else Through an analysis of existing standardized LM benchmarks (\eg, Open LLM Leaderboard \citep{open-llm-leaderboard}), we find a few such capability measures that have scaling law relationships with compute within model families ($R^2 > 0.9$) (\cref{fig:base_llm_scaling_per_model_pc_1}), and with downstream metrics across model families.
+We call such scaling relationships \emph{\obs} scaling laws as they enable the predictions of complex downstream capabilities from simple observable quantities that we expect to scale with compute (like standardized benchmark performance). \fi

-The ability to build scaling laws across a large number of existing models has significant advantages in cost, resolution, and coverage: \obs scaling incurs no training cost, while leveraging a large number of models spanning a much larger compute range than any single model family.
-Observational scaling also significantly increases the resolution of scaling laws by virtue of using more models, which is useful for studying nearly discontinuous phenomena like ``emergent'' capabilities.
-Finally, observational scaling can combine model families from heterogeneous sources with very different scaling properties and capabilities (\eg, LLaMA \citep{touvron2023llama} vs StarCoder \citep{li2023starcoder}) which allows us to study how different scaling strategies impact downstream performance and algorithmic interventions.
+The ability to build scaling laws across a large number of existing LMs from their standard benchmark metrics has significant advantages in cost, resolution, and coverage: \Obs scaling incurs no training cost, while leveraging models spanning a much larger compute range than any single model family.
+It also significantly increases the resolution of scaling laws by virtue of using more models, which is useful for studying nearly discontinuous phenomena like ``emergent'' capabilities.
+Finally, observational scaling can combine model families from heterogeneous sources with very different scaling properties (\eg, LLaMA \citep{touvron2023llama} vs StarCoder \citep{li2023starcoder}) which allows us to study how different scaling strategies impact downstream performance and algorithmic interventions.

-Finally, we show that using observational scaling laws is low-cost and straightforward, as there are a few model families that are sufficiently representative to replicate many of our core findings (\cref{sec:subset_selection}).
-By using these representative families, we find that future works can easily make scaling predictions on benchmarks and post-training interventions by evaluating only 10-20 models.
+\ifneurips \else Finally, we show that using observational scaling laws is low-cost and straightforward, as there are a few model families that are sufficiently representative to replicate many of our core findings (\cref{sec:subset_selection}).
+By using these representative families, we find that future works can easily make scaling predictions on benchmarks and post-training interventions by evaluating only 10-20 models. \fi